Mountain Hardwear J Tree Short

 Conclusions: While I wouldn’t wear these on a multi-day backpack trip in the high Sierra or Cascades, where the weather can be unpredictable, they are great for all day hikes in warm and dry summer conditions, where precipitation is not going to be a factor.
 They transition from trail to town with ease, and are super comfortable, to the point that they have become my favorite summer shorts.

 Summer hikes in warm to hot and dry conditions in the Tahoe Sierra (Desolation and Mokelumne wilderness) and Foothills near my home, temps in the mid 80s - 90s.
 Wine tasting.
 Pub hopping.
 Hanging out around the backyard firepit with friends.
+Three weeks in England and France in the summer.

 Source: bought it new